QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/utilities/proxies/burp/modules/repeater.md

 * Edit the request, URL encode it if needed (CTRL+U), and send it

-* There is an inspector on the left, for those that do not want to edit the request manually
+* There is an inspector on the right, for those that do not want to edit the request manually
 </div></div>